annkamsk/SortOutYourMusic/README.md

 ## TODO
-    - implement the generate function so it creates an array of unique notes in a scale
+    - --implement the generate function so it creates an array of unique notes in a scale--
+    - softer sound on comparing

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).